Published by Carole Dupré

 How could I not be inspired to work with Sarah, to help her map her future path and express her value in terms she can believe in.

 If you’re thinking personal branding is not for you because you love your job or your light years away from starting a business, it’s time to think differently.

 Personal branding is for people like Sarah who are gainfully employed, ooze self-awareness and drive, yet who are selfless and rarely keep tabs on all they’ve done.

 Personal branding is for professionals who have dedicated the best part of themselves, going above and beyond for a company or industry, yet find themselves uncertain and not in control of their career.

 And personal branding is for you if you seek a sense of freedom to be authentic and the words to express your intrinsic value.

 Just don’t wait for the right time or a shift in your company’s leadership before you act.

 To learn more, contact me at email@example.com or schedule a consultation.
 Our first session is free.

 Photo: Chicot Lake, Chicot State Park, Louisiana, by ©Carole Dupre LLC.
 All rights reserved.

-Carole Dupré has 20+ years of experience as a brand strategist, entrepreneur and executive manager.
-She has guided women professionals in clarifying their niche, landing their dream jobs and launching businesses that honor their true nature.
-She is a certified personal brand strategist (CPBS), resume writer (ACRW), social brand analyst (CSBA), 360Reach survey coach and digital marketer.
+As founder of HerNature®, Carole Dupre’ guides professional women in unearthing their natural strengths, clarifying their niche, landing their dream jobs and launching businesses that honor their true nature.
+She is a certified personal brand strategist, resume writer, social brand analyst, 360Reach survey coach and digital marketer.